austinsonger/Policy-Portal/policy-management.md

 (e) Policy exceptions are handled on a case-by-case basis.

 * All exceptions must be fully documented with business purpose and reasons why the policy requirement cannot be met.
-* All policy exceptions must be approved by both `Placeholder`  Security Officer and COO.
+* All policy exceptions must be approved by both `<Company Placeholder>`  Security Officer and COO.
 * An exception must have an expiration date no longer than one year from date of exception approval and it must be reviewed and re-evaluated on or before the expiration date.

 ### Policies and Controls Framework

-`Placeholder`  maintains a set of policies and controls that captures standards, regulatory, legal, and statutory requirements relevant to the business needs.
+`<Company Placeholder>`  maintains a set of policies and controls that captures standards, regulatory, legal, and statutory requirements relevant to the business needs.
 The framework and its contents are reviewed at least annually to ensure changes that could affect the business processes are reflected.

 **Structure**